Great South Road, New Zealand

-The Great South Road was the northern section of the earliest highway between Auckland and Wellington, in the North Island of New Zealand.
+The Great South Road is a major arterial road on the Auckland isthmus and South Auckland.
+Originally the northern section of the earliest highway between Auckland and Wellington, in the North Island of New Zealand, the road was the main route connecting Auckland to Hamilton.
+Many former sections of the road have been integrated into the Waikato Expressway.
+Currently four sections of the road remain: Epsom to Bombay in Auckland, the main street in Pōkeno, the former route of State Highway 1 that links the towns of Huntly, Taupiri, Ngāruawāhia and Horotiu, and the main road in Ōhaupō.

 History

-Construction of the Great South Road began in 1861 during the New Zealand Wars under the orders of Governor Grey to improve supply lines through swampy and thickly forested country.
+Many sections of Great South Road were constructed on ara hīkoi; traditional walking paths used by Tāmaki Māori.
+The first sections of Great South Road were constructed in 1843.
+In 1851, the Tāmaki Bridge was constructed between Ōtāhuhu and Papatoetoe, opening up the south for greater development.
+By 1855, the road had reached as far south as Drury, from which a track led towards the Waikato River.
+In 1861, Governor George Grey ordered the construction of the Great South Road further into the Waikato, to improve supply lines through swampy and thickly forested country, prior to the Invasion of the Waikato.
 The road was constructed by British Army troops, including Dominic Jacotin Gamble, and provided a flow of supplies for the Waikato campaign.
 Queen's Redoubt at Pōkeno was a major base of operations for soldiers working on constructing the road.
 Approximately 12,000 soldiers were involved in the construction over two years.

+Redoubts were constructed along the road for protection.
+St John's Redoubt was constructed in 1863 but never saw any engagement and the redoubt was abandoned shortly after in 1864.

+Toll booths were set up along the road in 1866 at Newmarket, Ōtāhuhu and Drury in order to pay for upkeep costs of the Great South Road.
+Travellers along the Great South Road complained about the excessive cost of these tolls, which were abolished in 1875.
 After the wars, more peaceful uses predominated, and the road became the main social and commercial link to the growing agricultural areas south of Auckland.

-Much of the road between Newmarket and Drury is laid in concrete, up to 1 foot thick but is now covered with asphalt.
+Much of the road between Newmarket and Drury was laid in concrete in the 1920s, up to one foot thick.
+The road was later covered with asphalt.
 Originally, the road was marked by milestones, but these are now all believed lost, although there is a ‘22 mile’ milestone marker outside Drury School, in Drury.
 The Auckland Southern Motorway has largely superseded Great South Road as a through route, but many parts of the road are still in use, particularly the urban sections.